- Is everything organically grown?

 A few crops will be designated as PYO (Pick-Your-Own), such as cut flowers, blackberries, red raspberries and peas.

 If you will be picking up your share at one of our co-op locations, you will find your share awaiting you, pre-packed in a plastic share crate (or a bright green market bag if you ordered a Mini Share).
 We re-use these crates and bags and have a limited quantity of them.
 We ask that you pack your share items into your own bags at the site (Mini Share bags can be returned the following week).
 When you first arrive, sign-in, then check the “What’s In My Share” sheet.
 Often we have a choice of produce.
 If you see a choice on this list, know that 1/2 the boxes are packed with one item, and the other 1/2 contains the other choice.
-We now offer an optional online customization tool that will arrive, by email, the night before your pickup.
-There is also a Swap Box at each site.
+There is a Swap Box at each site.
 This allows you to swap one item from your share with one of equal value from the Swap Box.

 Plan on visiting the farm when PYO crops are available.
 These will be announced in the weekly reminders.